 Helpful criteria by which to evaluate the information you find, and questions to ask in your evaluation:

-- Credibility - Who is the author of the material?
+Who is the author of the material?
 What are the author's credentials?
-Is the author considered an expert in the field in which he or she writes?
-What is the author's reputation among his or her peers?
-What else has the author written?
 Who is the publisher of the material?
 Is that publisher well-known?

-- Relevance - Does the information add to the topic you are writing about, or is it peripheral to your discussion?
-Is the information significant and valuable, or trival and common knowledge?
+Does the information add to the topic you are writing about, or is it peripheral to your discussion?
+Is the information significant and valuable, or trivial and common knowledge?
 Does the material provide references which will also be useful?